Ah, the classic undershirt. What started as standard-issue Navy wear has morphed into men’s wardrobe staple.

 A quality undershirt makes a huge difference.
-When spending serious dough on dress shirts and suits, you want them to endure bouts of stress sweat without yellowing or ruining them.
-After all, your undershirt sits against your skin (and gets soaked in sweat), so it should feel soft and withstand moisture.
+When spending serious dough on dress shirts and suits, you want them to endure sweat, stains and odor, even through all-day wear.
+After all, your undershirt sits against your skin (and gets in close contact with your skin), so it should feel soft and withstand moisture.

 But not all men's undershirts hold up to the test.
 There are a lot of cheap knockoffs out there that won’t protect your clothes against heavy sweating.
 So how do you tell the best men's undershirt from a dud?

 Like dress shirts, great undershirts contain quality materials, fit well without shrinking, retain their shape, have ample length for tucking and don’t restrict your movement.
 They also blend in seamlessly with your wardrobe and suit your style.
 Beyond looking and feeling nice, the best men’s undershirts last longer than cheaply made ones.

 Check the Tag for a List of Materials